 Emma, Franklin, and Jeanne, it’s Wednesday, March 25.
 What’s the status today at the Redd on Salmon Street?

 Emma: Plainly put, everyone here is really busy trying to get s&*t done and get food out in the world.
 My top priority right now is working alongside our facilities coordinator Bill Maddrell to keep the campus open and highly functioning for our tenants who are producing and distributing the food we need in our community right now.
 This means implementing heightened sanitation and cleaning and keeping up-to-date on all new orders and guidelines.
 We’re coordinating side-by-side with the core tenants still operating in the space—B-Line, Wilder Land & Sea, New Foods Kitchen, and Evergreens—to determine what we need to do to adapt to this moment and keep functioning.

 FoodCorps has pivoted to remote work for now and are providing leadership, gathering COVID-19 response resources for their community of kids, families, schools, and service members.
-At the Powerhouse Café, Eli Marroquin has had to shutter take out service for Portland Pupusas y Taqueria this week, so we are coordinating with him to identify opportunities to keep the business vital during this period.
+At the Powerhouse Café, we’ve worked with Eli Marroquin to create a website for Portland Pupusas y Taquería, to better pivot his business to offer takeout.